Industrial Hemp Program

 In Merced County, prospective hemp cultivators must first obtain a Merced County Hemp license prior to submitting and obtaining a required California Department of Food and Agriculture hemp cultivation registration.

 - Applicant submits completed Industrial Hemp License application to Agricultural Commissioner (AC) for review.
-This includes a map of the proposed cultivation site, APN number, and a deed holder permission if the site is not owned by the cultivator.
+This includes a map of the proposed cultivation site with setbacks (if applicable), APN number, and a deed holder permission if the site is not owned by the cultivator.

 - After initial review, AC forwards application for review by Community and Economic Development Department (CED) for compliance with Merced County Industrial Hemp Code (9.31).

-- Planning reviews application, denies or approves application, and forwards reviewed license to AC.
+- CED reviews application, denies or approves application, and forwards reviewed license to AC.

 - If denied, AC informs applicant of reason for denial and/or possible corrective actions.
-If approved, grower will sign a compliance agreement and submit a surety bond.
+If approved, applicant will sign a compliance agreement and CDFA registration application.

 - California Department of Food & Agriculture - Industrial Hemp Program